failk8s/lab-carvel-passwords/workshop/content/workshop-overview.md

-This is the initial landing page for your workshop.
-Include in this page a description of what your workshop is about.
+This workshop explores the problem of providing randomized passwords to applications when using Carvel and ``ytt`` templates.